CRM, or customer relationship management, is a software solution that allows companies to manage their customers.

 So which CRM is best for your business?

 There are many options when it comes to choosing CRM software.
 A few popular choices include Salesforce, Zoho CRM, SugarCRM, and Microsoft Dynamics 365 (formerly known as Dynamics NAV).
-But before we look at these specific solutions, let’s understand some important factors that will help us choose the right fit:

 What Are the Best CRM Tools?